If you’re exploring North Devon, visiting all the best things to do in Clovelly is a must!

 Clovelly estate encompasses the village and surrounding area.
 If you want to see a different (much less touristy!) side of the village, check out the Clovelly Court Gardens.
 These colourful Victorian gardens feature colourful flowers, herbs, and vegetables, and make for a pleasant stroll.
 There is also a small church and graveyard, as well as the manor house.

 Clovelly is close to lots of other beach towns, including Westward Ho!, the Hartland Coast, and Bude which is located just in Cornwall.
-I wouldn’t recommend staying in Clovelly, but there is plenty of accommodation in Bude, Westward Ho!
-Or further up the coast in Woolacombe and Ilfracombe.
+I wouldn’t recommend staying in Clovelly, but there is plenty of accommodation in Bude, Westward Ho!, or further up the coast in Woolacombe and Ilfracombe.
+You could even drive all the way down to Port Isaac and check out its beautiful harbour!